Buddhist Foundations

 This is a soft landing for anyone curious about Buddhism, not as a belief system to adopt, but as a practical and ethical path to explore.

 These teachings have been deeply meaningful to me in recovery.
 They helped me reconnect with reality in a clearer, more compassionate way.
 Buddhist philosophy doesn’t ask for blind faith, it invites investigation, reflection, and presence.
 That’s what drew me in.
-It speaks in terms of causes and conditions, suffering and its end, and the possibility of freedom through practice.
+It speaks in terms of cause and effect, misunderstanding and clarity, and how craving arises downstream when the mind misreads reality.

 Here you’ll find a gentle introduction to core Buddhist ideas, including ethical precepts, the Eightfold Path, and different forms of meditation.
 The goal isn’t to get it all perfect, it’s to begin with curiosity and keep walking the path.
+A key insight is that suffering (dukkha) often comes not from life itself but from how the mind interprets and resists experience.
 This is especially for folks in recovery who want something grounded, experiential, and not loaded with dogma.
 Buddhism, at its heart, is a path of liberation through understanding.

 If you’re more of a listener, these two talks offer different but complementary doorways into the heart of practice.
 One speaks to our deeper sense of identity and belonging, the other to the power of living deliberately and with awareness: